tfzhang006/paper-reading/CompoNet: Learning to Generate the Unseen by Part Synthesis and Composition.md

 ## Notes
 - It does not allow changes to part structures or feature transfers between different part classes.
 - This model uses a fixed number of semantic parts.
 For a missing part, they use null vector.
-- Similar to PAGENet
+- Similar to PAGENet.
 - [CompoNet](https://github.com/nschor/CompoNet)
 ## References

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODk3NjEyOSw4NjE2OTIwNzAsLTEwMj
+eyJoaXN0b3J5IjpbLTU3MzY5Mjc3Myw4NjE2OTIwNzAsLTEwMj
 A4MTA2MzAsLTUxMDYxNTA1Niw3MzA5OTgxMTZdfQ==
 -->